Sutto/sbm/README.md

 # Used if you have a bunch of different batches with the same name:
 # export COORDINATOR_NAME='your-groups'

-sbm-start-work my-test-batch
+sbm start-work my-test-batch
 rake do:your:Work
-sbm-complete-work my-test-batch && sbm-wait-for my-test-batch 20 # There are 20 nodes running this process
+sbm complete-work my-test-batch && sbm wait-for my-test-batch 20 # There are 20 nodes running this process

-sbm-status
+sbm status

 ```

 Wait for simply checks the number of items in the completed set have the correct length.

+Please note that by default it uses redis for this, so to change your default redis use `REDIS_URI`.

 ## Contributing